scala/scala3/docs/docs/reference/metaprogramming/macros.md

 ### Macros: Quotes and Splices

 Macros are built on two well-known fundamental operations: quotation and splicing.
-Quotation is expressed as `'{...}` for expressions (both forms are equivalent) and as `'[...]` for types.
+Quotation is expressed as `'{...}` for expressions and as `'[...]` for types.
 Splicing is expressed as `${ ... }`.
 Additionally, within a quote or a splice we can quote or splice identifiers directly (i.e. `'e` and `$e`).
 Readers may notice the resemblance of the two aforementioned syntactic schemes with the familiar string interpolation syntax.

 ```scala
 println(s"Hello, $name, here is the result of 1 + 1 = ${1 + 1}")